 Expect kitchen designers to use the guiding principle of the work triangle when planning the room.
 Many experts describe the points of the primary work triangle as the stove, the sink and the refrigerator.
 These three areas see the most use in a kitchen, and you’re constantly moving between them.
 An efficient work triangle, they suggest, should have sides between four and nine feet in length.
 Longer distances mean wasted space, and shorter lengths make conditions crowded if more than one person is using the space.

-Depending on how you use your kitchen, the room may have additional triangles.
-Anytime your routine leads you to multiple points, you have an opportunity for a more efficient kitchen layout.
+Depending on how you use your kitchen, the room may have additional triangles, as well as changes to the layout.
+Your water in your area may need softening, for instance.
+You should consider this post by Water Filter Way if that is the case.
+Regardless, anytime your routine leads you to multiple points, you have an opportunity for a more efficient kitchen layout.
 Let’s say you have a new home in Philadelphia for example, chances are your new home builder paid greater attention to secondary triangles because so many owners crave kitchens that are as functional as they are beautiful.
 By organizing your kitchen according to the work triangle principle, you take full advantage of great design.

 Keep Cutlery Close